solana-foundation/solana-signers/README.md

 **Flexible, framework-agnostic Solana transaction signing for Rust applications**

+> ⚠️ **SECURITY NOTICE**: This library has not been audited.
+Use at your own risk.
+Not recommended for production use with real funds without a thorough security review.
+The authors and contributors are not responsible for any loss of funds or damages resulting from the use of this library.

 `solana-signers` provides a unified interface for signing Solana transactions with multiple backend implementations.
 Whether you need local keypairs for development, enterprise vault integration, or managed wallet services, this library offers a consistent API across all signing methods.

 ## Features